nikitavoloboev/data/programming-languages/javascript/js-libraries/react/react.md

 - [Building a Modern React App from Scratch in 2021](https://github.com/yakkomajuri/react-from-scratch)
 - [The Perils of Rehydration: An Eye-Opening Realization about Gatsby and React](https://www.joshwcomeau.com/react/the-perils-of-rehydration/)
 - [SimpleR State](https://github.com/arnelenero/simpler-state) - Simplest app state management for React. ([HN](https://news.ycombinator.com/item?id=26525526))
+- [Testing React](https://github.com/storybookjs/testing-react) - Testing utilities that allow you to reuse your Storybook stories in your React unit tests.